-White Sage Clusters are a GO-TO in my herb arsenal that can be used many different ways.
+These White Sage clusters are a definite GO-TO in my herb arsenal that can be used many different ways.

 Smudging is the ancient ceremony of cleansing yourself and others with smoke from certain herbs.
-White sage can be used for welcoming in the new day, or cleansing the body, home or workplace, but is also used on ceremonial occasions, including sweat lodges.
+White sage can be used for welcoming in the new day, or cleansing the body, home or workplace, but is also used on ceremonial occasions.

 White Sage is my favourite THANG right now!
 I have broken up my White Sage Clusters and popped them in a cute jar, and sprinkle when burning resin, a banish spell, making smudge soap.